hawkeyedatatsai/Maching-Learning-Classification/README.md

 # Machine Learning Preparation and Processing

-Since you have categorized this as a classification problem, you will likely need to use algorithms such as , decision trees, or random forests to classify the data into "fire" and "no fire" categories.

-Data exploring and cleaning was taken placed, it includes missing valueschecking, identifying outliers, and ensuring the data is properly formatted.
-On machine learning algorithms, logistic regression and KNN were used and I also tuned them with parameters.
-Finally, performance evaluation was applied whilst using metrics such as accuracy, precision, recall, and F1-score.
+Data exploring and cleaning was taken place, which includes missing values checking, outliers identifying ,and ensuring the data is properly formatted.
+On machine learning algorithms, logistic regression and KNN were used and I also tuned them with different parameters.
+Finally, performance evaluation was applied whilst using metrics such as accuracy, precision and F1-score.

 #Results

 ![image](https://user-images.githubusercontent.com/126204698/231933112-7f5378fa-25bc-4a64-874c-776dd6973362.png)

-1. Results above shows Tuned KNN is the mest model amongst four becaue it has the highest metrics on testing datas.
+- KNN is the mest model amongst all with the best testing data metrics.

-2. False Negatives (Type 2 Errors) are more costly than False Positives (Type 1 Errors) in this project.
+- Key insights on metrics

-3. In this project, false positive is predicting a fire when there is none whilst false negative is predicting nothing if there is a fire.
+1. In this project, false positive (Type 1 Errors) is predicting a fire when there is none whilst false negative (Type 2 Errors) is predicting no fire but actually there is a fire.
+Therefore, we can tell that **false negatives are more costly than false positives in this project.**

+2. Precision is a bit higher than accuracy (.967 > .967) which is fine because we can tolerate with false positives in this case.

 # Further questions

-1. What is the probability of a fire given a certain set of sensor readings?
-2. Which sensors are most important for predicting fires?
+1. Which sensors are most important for predicting fires?

-3. Can we use this model to detect fires in real-time and trigger alarms?
+2. Can we use this model to detect fires in real-time and trigger alarms?